 Third, use your existing business network.
-To build up your list of referrals as quickly as possible, make a list of your existing “Warm Market” – the people who know you and will take a look at our coverage because of your existing relationship.
+To build up your list of referrals as quickly as possible, make a list of your existing “Power Base” – the people who know you and will take a look at our coverage because of your existing relationship.
 Most new agents are shocked at how many people they actually know and can reach out to immediately when they use our memory joggers.

 Fourth, get focused about the kind of businesses you want to approach.
 While every business can and should have our coverage (and are absolutely worth approaching when you’re referred to them), not every business down the street is a good candidate for us to make a cold call.